General Eligibility Requirements

 - You must not be in default on any Federal Education Loan (Perkins, Stafford, PLUS, Direct), or any other Federal loan at any college or institution.

-- If you are enrolled in all online (web) classes, you must reside in California in order to be eligible for federal financial aid.
+- If you are enrolled in all online (web) classes, you must reside in California or Arizona in order to be eligible for federal financial aid.

 - You must not owe a refund or repayment on any Title IV grant program (Pell, FSEOG, ACG, State Student Incentive Grant) at any college or institution.